tiryakiv/Mass-segmentation/README.md

 To run the codes yourself, download all of them.
 Download the mammograms from the BCDR website: https://bcdr.eu/, apply breast segmentation, and downsample the mammograms and distribute the mammograms to train, valid, and test folders.
 You can download the CBIS-DDSM mammograms from https://wiki.cancerimagingarchive.net/pages/viewpage.action?pageId=22516629.
 The BCDR train, validation, testing patient ids are provided in the Supplementary Materials document.
 Folder hiearchy for mass segmentation is shown below.

 ## Training, validation, and testing folder hierarchy for mass segmentation five-fold cross-validation:
 (mg, mask, pred folders denote mammogram, ground truth mask, and prediction folders respectively.
-For each folder, I needed to re-start the kernel to initialize the He normal algorithm appropriately.)
+For each cross-validation fold, I needed to re-start the kernel to initialize the He normal algorithm appropriately.)
 ```bash
 ├── mass_seg_08
 │   ├── test